 EnrollmentFAQs

-Psychology 101 is a popular course and our enrollment tends to complete fill each semester.
-We know there are often many questions around the enrollment process, and we've tried to address all of these here.
+Psychology 101 is a popular course and our enrollment tends to completely fill each semester.
+We know there are often many questions around the enrollment process, so we've tried to address all of them here.

 If your questions are not answered, please reach out to us at psy101@duke.edu.